Categories

 Related: Learn more about the importance of calculating your average order value

-Comparing this data year over year and month over month gives you both a micro and macro view of your business’s performance.
+Comparing this data year over year and month over month gives you a micro and macro view of your business’s performance.

-From here, you can make more informed decisions about what to do with your business, rather than blindly trusting your gut.
+From here, you can make more informed decisions about what to do with your business rather than blindly trusting your gut.

 Over to you

 What did you find most surprising about your Etsy business stats this year?
-Did the cost of your materials rise, thus, decreasing your profit margin?
+Did the cost of your materials rise, thus decreasing your profit margin?
 What did you do to pivot, if anything?
-Let us know in the comments below!

 Grow your online business, develop your SEO, and launch your sales into the stratosphere.